microsoft/LightGBM/docs/Experiments.rst

        min_data_in_leaf = 0
        min_sum_hessian_in_leaf = 100

-xgboost grows tree depth-wise and controls model complexity by ``max_depth``.
+xgboost grows trees depth-wise and controls model complexity by ``max_depth``.
-LightGBM uses leaf-wise algorithm instead and controls model complexity by ``num_leaves``.
+LightGBM uses a leaf-wise algorithm instead and controls model complexity by ``num_leaves``.
 So we cannot compare them in the exact same model setting.
 For the tradeoff, we use xgboost with ``max_depth=8``, which will have max number leaves to 255, to compare with LightGBM with ``num_leves=255``.

 Other parameters are default values.